Rafa-Hoff/workshop-springboot3-jpa/README.md

 # About the project
 My third academic project in [Professor Nelio Alves](https://www.udemy.com/course/java-curso-completo/) Java course.

-This is a back-end application implemented by layers.
+This is a back-end application implemented by layers, using PostgreSQL as database.
 The resource layer is the REST controllers, they will be the application interface with the back-end, and will receive requests to respond based on the system behavior.
 There is also the service layer and the data access layer, and they will interact with the entities.